ESandML/SSL4GIE/README.md

 This work makes use of:
 + The [Hyperkvasir-unlabelled](https://datasets.simula.no/hyper-kvasir/), [Kvasir-SEG](https://datasets.simula.no/kvasir-seg/), [CVC-ClinicDB](https://polyp.grand-challenge.org/CVCClinicDB/), and [C3VD](https://durrlab.github.io/C3VD/) datasets.
 + The [MoCo v3](https://github.com/facebookresearch/moco-v3), [Barlow Twins](https://github.com/facebookresearch/barlowtwins), and [MAE](https://github.com/facebookresearch/mae) codebases.
-In addition to using these codebases for pretraining, as well as the weights provided, we also include the [MoCo v3](https://github.com/facebookresearch/moco-v3) and [MAE](https://github.com/facebookresearch/mae) repositories, with modifications made for version compatibility.
+In addition to using these codebases for pretraining, as well as the weights provided, we also include the [MoCo v3](https://github.com/facebookresearch/moco-v3) and [MAE](https://github.com/facebookresearch/mae) repositories in `SSL4GIE/Models`, with modifications made for version compatibility.
 + Code snippets from [DPT](https://github.com/isl-org/DPT) and [dvdhfnr](https://gist.github.com/dvdhfnr/732c26b61a0e63a0abc8a5d769dbebd0).